Constraints on Atomistic Disorder for Scalable Electron Spin Shuttling

 Initializing the electron in the ground state $\ket{\psi(t=0)}=\ket{\psi_{0}(t=0)}$ we solve Eq.~\ref{eq:schrod} by discretizing time, approximating the Hamiltonian as constant over each time step.
 We estimate the shuttling fidelity as

 A fidelity of $\mathcal{F}=1$ would correspond to a perfect preservation of the valley degree of freedom of the electron during shuttling.
 Although quantum information is encoded in the spin degree of freedom, gate operations and readout assume the electron remains in the valley-ground state.
 Loss of valley fidelity therefore undermines reliable spin measurements and multi-qubit operations~\cite{buterakos2021spin}.
+An explicit treatment of spin, spin--orbit coupling, spin--valley coupling, and orbital leakage could be achieved by constructing and propagating the full spin-resolved, time-dependent atomistic TB Hamiltonian using Trotterized time evolution, albeit at increased computational cost.

 In Fig.~\ref{fig:fidelity}, we plot the shuttling infidelity $1-\mathcal{F}$ as a function of shuttling speed.
 The infidelity is seen to generally grow with the rough Si--SiGe interface RMS height, reflecting both the higher leakage rate ($\dot{\phi}_{\mathrm{v}}$) and smaller gap ($E_{\mathrm{v}}$) in CBs with high disorder; the spread in fidelities likewise increases with disorder.
-A notable exception occurs for RMS values close to the interatomic layer spacing, \SI{1}{\angstrom}, where destructive interferences in the valley coupling collapse the valley splitting and fidelity.
+A notable exception occurs for RMS heights close to the interatomic layer spacing, \SI{1}{\angstrom}, where destructive interferences in the valley coupling collapse the valley splitting [Fig.~\ref{fig:speedvsvptracescov}(b)] and thereby drive leakage into the valley-excited state [Eq.~\ref{eq:schrod}].